livepeer/docs/docs/video-miners/getting-started/getting-started.md

 ---
-sidebar_position: 2
-title: Orchestrators
+title: Quickstart
+sidebar_position: 1
 ---

-This Quick Start guide includes a detailed overview of how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).

-By the end of this guide, you will be able to install and set up an Orchestrator for video mining and use your GPU for transcoding.
+This Quickstart guide provides steps to follow in order for you to be able to install and understand how to set up an Orchestrator for video mining and use your GPU for transcoding.

+Livepeer [architecture](/video-miners/core-concepts/architecture) supports several modes of operation you can choose from based on your use case and preferences.

+The following includes detailed high-level descriptions and links with instructions about **how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture)**.

 ## What You Need to Know

 - Familiarity with platform capabilities highlighted in [Protocol Core Concepts](/protocol/core-concepts/).